Ph-IRES/workshop_data-analysis/tutorial_dna_data_submissions/README.md

 1. Goto GEOME's [Getting Started Web Page](https://geome-db.org/about) and make an account.
 After creating your account, login.

-2. Return to GEOME's [Getting Started Web Page](https://geome-db.org/about) and read the "Creating Projects & Expeditions" section.
-We will generally enter our data as part of the Diversity of the IndoPacific (DIPNet) Team.
+2. Return to GEOME's [Getting Started Web Page](https://geome-db.org/about) and

+	* read the "Creating Projects & Expeditions" section.
+		* We will generally enter our data as part of the Diversity of the IndoPacific (DIPNet) Team
-3. On to GEOME's [Getting Started Web Page](https://geome-db.org/about), read the "Minimum Information Requirements" section.
+	* read the "Minimum Information Requirements" section

-4. On to GEOME's [Getting Started Web Page](https://geome-db.org/about), read the "Data usage policy" section.
+	* read the "Data usage policy" section

 5. Goto GEOME's [Create a Project as Part of an Existing Team](https://geome-db.org/project/new) page.
 Consult with your mentor or advisor on the following information: